tomdixonn/Project3/README.md

   - `flag2.txt`: flag2{fc3fd58dcdad9ab23faca6e9a36e581c}

       **Method Used**
-      - Through the previous webpage enumeration it was clear it was hosting a the wordpress application.
+      - Through the previous webpage enumeration it was clear it was hosting the wordpress application.
       - wpscan was used aginst it to see if any useful information could be found to help as gain access to the server.